Southern Korea evergreen forests: Fauna

 South Korea has 379 species of birds, including 111 are winter visitors and 90 are winter and spring passage migrants.
 Most of these species either reside or visit the southern evergreen forests, where the winter climate is milder.
 207 bird species and subspecies have been recorded on the Jeju, and 54 species on the Ulleungdo Island.
 Resident birds of the ecoregion include white-bellied woodpecker (Dryocopus javensis), fairy pitta (Pitta nympha), and ring-necked pheasant (Phasianus colchicus torquatus).
 The red-crowned crane (Grus japonensis) breeds in freshwater marshes, and both the red-crowned crane and white-naped crane (Grus vipio) overwinter in coastal and freshwater wetlands and along rivers.

 Mammals on Jeju include roe deer, weasels, hamsters, field mice, house rats and two species of bats.
 Wild boar and wild cats have been extirpated from the island.

 Eight amphibian and reptile species have been recorded on Jeju.
 Ulleungdo has no native reptiles or amphibians.

 Conservation

-The forests are mostly gone, replaced by intensive agriculture.
-Enclaves exist in the Ulsan, Hampyeong, and Naejang-san national monuments, and on Jeju.
+The lowland forests are mostly gone, replaced by intensive agriculture, often centuries old.
+The remaining forest areas are small patches located in hills and mountains.
+The most extensive forest areas are on Jeju's gotjawal terrain, composed of old lava flows with shallow rocky soils unsuited to agriculture.

 A 2017 assessment found that 630 km2, or 4%, of the ecoregion is in protected areas.
 15% of the unprotected area is still forested.